 i Competition law

 The Antimonopoly Act provides a number of restrictions for promoting appropriate competition.
 Among others, in terms of the pharmaceutical industry, prohibition against maintaining resale prices often becomes an issue for drug manufacturers of prescription drugs.
 Specifically, in cases where a prescription drug is supplied by a drug manufacturer to a distributor, and then to a wholesaler, the sale price of the drug is officially determined based on the price of the drug specified on the national health insurance price list.
 The price list is reviewed periodically.
 The frequency of the periodic review was every two years until 2017; however, this has been proposed to be changed to every year, as mentioned in Section IV.
-Between 2018 and 2020, the government will monitor the actual price for all the drugs and will decide whether revision of the price list should be every year or not.
+Between 2018 and 2020, the government monitored the actual price for all drugs and decided whether revision of the price list should be every year or not, and, as a result, from 2021 the government shall revise the price list every year.
 The price for a prescription drug may be lowered in view of a number of circumstances; for example, if the price at which wholesalers purchase and sell the drug decreases during the two-year period.
 To prevent the drug price in the price list from being lowered, drug manufacturers are advised to maintain the price at which wholesalers actually purchase and sell their drugs.
 In addition, if the drug is protected under a patent, the price is generally maintained or the amount of reduction is minimised at the next review.

 Additionally, the Antimonopoly Act prohibits a business entity from supplying goods or any other premiums to another party while, without justifiable grounds, causing said party to maintain the sale price of the goods as determined by the business entity, or otherwise restricting said party's ability to freely decide on the sale price of the goods.